(614689) 2020 XL5: Trojan orbit

 's high orbital eccentricity results in wide, tadpole-shaped oscillation paths in a corotating reference frame with Earth and its Lagrangian points.
 Although the asteroid crosses Venus's orbit with a minimum orbit intersection distance (MOID) of 0.0273 AU, perturbations by the planet are currently negligible since its nominal orbit brings it either too high or too low from the plane of Venus's orbit.
-Venus's influence on 's orbit will become greater over time as their longitudes of the ascending node precess over hundreds of years, lowering 's Venus MOID and eventually destabilizing its trojan orbit by sending it to Earth's point in several thousand years.
+Venus's influence on 's orbit will become greater over time as their longitudes of the ascending node precess over hundreds of years, lowering 's Venus MOID and eventually destabilizing its trojan orbit by sending it past Earth's point in several thousand years.

 Physical characteristics

 Photometric measurements of optical observations from 2020–2021 show that exhibits a color resembling that of carbonaceous C-type asteroids.
 Based on 's phase curve being similar to C-type asteroids, its absolute magnitude (H) of 18.6 corresponds to a mean diameter about 1.18 km, calculated from a geometric albedo of 0.06 typical for C-type asteroids.
 This makes the largest Earth trojan asteroid known to date, being up to three times as large as (706765) whose size is 0.3 km.

 Because of its fixed position in Earth's sky, relative to the Sun, is only visible low on the horizon, during twilight.
 Accurate photometry of its light curve by terrestrial observers is made erratic by heavy atmospheric distortion and swamped by scattered light from the recently set Sun.
 Consequently, no information about its rotation has been determined.